The Ottawa Construction Association

 (b) No member who is in arrears with dues shall be entitled to vote.

-(c) If a member continues in arrears of membership dues after notice by registered mail has been given and after the end of an extension of time for payment granted by the Board of Directors; if any, then the membership shall be cancelled.
+(c) If a member continues in arrears of membership dues after notice has been given and after the end of an extension of time for payment granted by the Board of Directors; if any, then the membership shall be cancelled.

 Section 43 - In the event the affairs of the Association are to be terminated, or on the dissolution of the Association in any manner by law, then after discharge of all Association debts and liabilities, any remaining assets shall be distributed to one or more qualified donees within the meaning of subsection 248(1) of the Income Tax Act (Canada), such as recognized charities, tax exempt institutions or organizations with similar objects that qualify them as tax exempt, non-profit organizations (as designated and determined by the outgoing Board of Directors).